Arden27/Arden27/README.md

-### Hi there 👋
+Hi there 👋 My name is Artem.
+I spend my nights scratching beyond the surface of the programming realm 😄
-My name is Artem.
-Checkout my work:
+Checkout some of my work:
 [Honey Marketplace](https://honey-marketplace.vercel.app/sklep) - the online store I'm curently working on in collaboration with another dev.
 Code [here](github.com/Arden27/honey_marketplace).
 Checkout live [DEMO](https://honey-marketplace.vercel.app/sklep).
 [Receipts App](https://artman.pythonanywhere.com/receiptapp/login?portfolio=true) - the financial app for tracking expenses.
 Right now has the core functionaity to CRUD the receipts, login and DB sync.
 In the future update planning to add OCR for automatic receipt scanning and parsing.
 Code [here](github.com/Arden27/receipts).
 Checkout live [DEMO](https://artman.pythonanywhere.com/receiptapp/login?portfolio=true).
 [Portfolio](artemfurman.tech) - alfa version of my portfolio.
 Has a Chatbot Avatar I build, you can use it to ask any questions about my background and skills.
 Code is [here](github.com/Arden27/portfolio).
 Checkout live [HERE](artemfurman.tech).